mys3lf/recalot.com/README.md

 	Schmedding, M. et al.: Recalot.com: Towards a Reusable, Modular, and RESTFul Social Recommender System.
 In (Georgia Kapitsaki Eduardo Santana de Almeida Ed.): Software Reuse: Bridging with Social-Awareness - 15th International Conference, ICSR 2016, Limassol, Cyprus, June 5-7, 2016, Proceedings.
 Springer, 2016.

+Please add a link to our website ([recalot.com](http://recalot.com)) if you use recalot.com in a produtive application.

 # License